Introduction to PDC

 |Energy consumption||775,000 W||

 PDC is involved with various national and international projects and research centres that work to promote the use of high performance computing in research, and to improve the existing HPC infrastructures for research in Sweden and in Europe, as well as paving the way to making exascale computing a reality.
-Here are some of the projects and centres PDC is working with:
+You can see the projects and centres that PDC is working with here .